CartoDB/cartodb/doc/API.md

 ##### Add CartoDB layer to an existing map

-With visualizations already created through the CartoDB console, you can simply use the **createLayer** function to add them into your web pages.
+With visualizations already created through the CartoDB website, you can simply use the **createLayer** function to add them into your web pages.
 Unlike the **cartodb.createVis**, you will use this method if you create you **map** instance independantly of cartodb.js.
+This is useful when you have more things on your map apart from CartoDB layers or you have an existing application.

 This method works the same whether you are using Google Maps or Leaflet.
 Learn the details and different uses of layers in our API documentation below.